-Starting your own company is always a risky business.
-Around 90% of startups fail very early on and that has been so for decades.
-Financing and management issues are often blamed.
-There are however some frequently overlooked factors why your tech startup won't just fail down the road, but may already be "dead on arrival."
+You have read these figures in lots of places: around 90-95% of startups fail early on and that has been so for decades.
+Financing and management issues are often blamed; burning through cash too quickly, hiring the wrong people, etc. However, there are however some frequently overlooked factors why your tech startup won't just fail down the road, but may already be "dead on arrival."

 At Geber Consulting we help established companies and startups alike to figure out how changing technology will affect their business.
 With startups, that process usually works like this: an enthusiastic founder approaches us and presents his or her unique idea.
 An idea in which they believe of course, otherwise they wouldn't put their (or other people's) money where they mouth is.